aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/tutorials/tutorial-model-serving.rst

 https://github.com/awslabs/multi-model-server/tree/master/examples/mxnet_vision.

-Before starting this example, please ensure that Neuron-optimized MXNet version mxnet-neuron is installed along with Neuron Compiler (see :ref:`/src/examples/mxnet/resnet50/resnet50.ipynb`) and Neuron RTD is running with default settings (see :ref:`rtd-getting-started`. ).
+Before starting this example, please ensure that Neuron-optimized MXNet version mxnet-neuron is installed along with Neuron Compiler.

+Warning
+*******
+If you are using MXNet-1.5, please note that MXNet-1.5 entered maintenance mode and require Neuron Runtime 1.x, please see :ref:`maintenance_mxnet_1_5`.
+To setup development environment for MXNet-1.5 see installation instructions at :ref:`mxnet-setup`.

 If using DLAMI, you can activate the environment aws_neuron_mxnet_p36 and skip the installation part in the first step below.